AutomataLab/Pison/README.md

   ```

 ## Performance Results
-We compared Pison with [simdjson](https://github.com/simdjson/simdjson) for processing (i) a single bulky JSON record and (ii) a sequence of small JSON records.
+We compared Pison with [RapidJSON](https://github.com/Tencent/rapidjson) and [simdjson](https://github.com/simdjson/simdjson) for processing (i) a single bulky JSON record and (ii) a sequence of small JSON records.
 These datasets include Best Buy (BB) product dataset, tweets (TT) from Twitter developer API, Google Maps Directions (GMD) dataset, National Statistics Post-code Lookup (NSPL) dataset for United Kingdom, Walmart (WM) product dataset, and Wikipedia (WP) entity dataset.
 Each dataset is a single large JSON record of approximately 1GB.
 Small records are extracted from the dominating array (a large array consists with sub-records) in each dataset, and are delimited by newlines.
 For each dataset, we created a JSONPath query, listed in the following table (for bulky records made of small records, an additional prefix `[*]` is added):

 | ID                  |   JSONPath Query                     |    Number of Matches   |
 | :-----------------: |:---------------------------| :---------------------:|